 Become a Google Certified Educator Level 2

 Pre-requisites for the cohort are either 1) Google Level 1 certification or 2) completion of the Level 1 cohort.
-The course will be facilitated by Google Certified Trainers Kristie Hughes and Chris Malanga using Google Classroom.
-The course, which can be completed at your own pace, opens three times per year, fall, spring and summer.
+The course will be facilitated by Google Certified Trainers Kristie Hughes and Chris Malanga.
+The course, which can be completed at your own pace, is open twice per year: April through August and October through February.

 Frequently Asked Questions